sabyrzhan/learning-progress/distributed_systems.md

 * Manual - performed manually.
 Counted as more reliable but it incurs significant downtime
 * Automatic - fast but can but risky, since if there are complicated operations it can lead to inconsistent state.

+## Resiliency
+The system is resilient means the ability the withstand certain kind of failures.
+Resilience is an attribute, reliability is an outcome.

 ## Three pillars of observability
 1. Metrics